infinum/dotnet-handbook/Api/API Standardization.md

 ## Pagination

 All paginated endpoints within a single API must return the pagination metadata for a specific pagination type in the same format.

+All input parameters must be defined as Query parameters, and have the following format:
+- `pageSize` - size of the page; must have a max value; can have a default value
+- `pageNumber` (offset pagination) - number of the page; must be a positive integer
+- `cursor` (cursor)

-Every pagination response **must** include a `page` object that contains the following properties:
+All pagination responses **must** include a `page` object that contains the pagination data for the corresponding pagination method:

 - `size` - size of the page, can be defined by the client in the request or can be default (e.g. 20)
 - `totalElements` - total number of elements that would be returned if the result was not paginated
-- `totalPages` - total number of available pages, calculated using the `size` and `totalElements`
+- `totalPages` (for offset pagination) - total number of available pages, calculated using the `size` and `totalElements`
-- `number` - current page number, can be defined by the client in the request or can be default (1)
+- `number` (for offset pagination) - current page number, can be defined by the client in the request or can be default (1)
+- `size` - size of the page, can be defined by the client in the request or can be default (e.g. 20)
+- `cursor` (for cursor pagination) or other resource-specific property used to define the starting resource

 All returned items must be contained inside the `items` list.

-By default, we use the following format (shown here in JSON, but can be converted to specific API standard if needed):
+By default, we use the following format (shown here in JSON with Offset pagination, but can be converted to specific API standard if needed):

 ```json
 {